nirmie/serving_on_k8_rocm/README.md

 ```
 kubectl label node <node_name>  node-role.kubernetes.io/worker=worker
 ```
-- You can repeat these 3 steps on as many worker nodes as you would like, as long as the prequisites and necessary isntallation steps have already been met for each node.
+- You can repeat these 3 steps on as many worker nodes as you would like, as long as the prequisites and necessary installation steps have already been met for each node.

 ### 8. Install ROCm support
 -   install [k8s ROCm plugin][rocm_plugin]
 -   make to use the labeller also specifed in the github to enable `amd.com/gpu`

 ### 9. Install [MetalLB LoadBalancer][metallb] (optional, but I recommend)
-Do so if you would like an external IP to send inference requests to instead of only operating within tbe cluster using Cluster IPs.
+Do so if you would like an external IP to send inference requests to instead of only operating within the cluster using Cluster IPs.
 - Install by manifest and configure to set up [layer 2 networking][layer2]

 ### 10. Install [KServe][kserve]
 - Ensure to follow all of its directions, including the Istio installation as it will be how we can route requests to our inference service.

 ### 11. Optional: Install [vLLM in Docker container][vllm]
 -   One can also choose to use the container I have already created that works with MI series GPUs.
-However, you may have specific requirements in which it would be pr eferable to build your own container.
+However, you may have specific requirements in which it would be preferable to build your own container.
 -   Follow Option 1, building within a container
 -   After building it, make sure to push it to a valid repository so it can be called by the inference service.
 Make sure to update the image argument in the inference service to point to your container.